- Additive Manufacturing Processes

 Taking welding to the next level

-This new process utilises arc welding and plasma arc welding tools and wire as feedstock which have been around for decades and adopts them for addititve manufacturing purposes.
+This new process adapts time-proven arc welding and plasma arc welding tools and wire to the specific requirements of additive manufacturing.
 Gas-metal arc welding (MIG/MAG) and plasma welding techniques are used to melt metal filler to form a 3D component layer by layer.

-The advantages of arc additive manufacturing and plasma additive manufacturing are apparent: No complex tooling and equipment is needed, which means investment costs are low, while the results are convincing.
-The so formed metal objects appeal through structural integrity and less distortion.
-Plus, being able to produce leightweight components from costly material like aluminium and titanium without material waste puts arc and plasma additive manufacturing in the centre of interest for many industries, in particular for aerospace, automotive or medical.
-In regard to cost effectiveness it outdoes other additive manufacturing processes like laser beam welding and electron beam welding.
+The advantages of arc additive manufacturing and plasma additive manufacturing are clear and the results are convincing.
+Plus, with no complex tooling or equipment needed, investment costs are low.
+The end-product benefits from greater structural integrity and less distortion.
+The ability to produce lightweight components from costly materials like aluminium and titanium without material waste makes arc and plasma additive manufacturing interesting for many industries, in particular for aerospace, automotive or medical.
+It is also more cost effective than other additive manufacturing processes like laser beam welding and electron beam welding.

 The wire arc AM process

 As in standard MIG/MAG welding, metal wire is added as the electrode melts in the arc and its droplets form layers on the substrate.
 Processes with lower heat input, such as controlled short-circuit metal transfer, are preferred given the heat sensitivity of most materials used in additive manufacturing.
 Shielding gases protect the layers against ambient air.